 Water is probably the most widely used industrial fluid and it is important to have internationally accepted standards for its properties.
 This information is crucial to the analysis and design of thermal power cycles, as well as for climate studies including the hydrosphere.
+(Here is a summary of the history through 2001 of water and steam property measurements for the power generation industry, featuring the contributions of NIST/NBS.)
 IAPWS is an international non-profit association of national organizations concerned with the properties of water and steam, particularly thermophysical properties and other aspects of high-temperature steam, water and aqueous mixtures that are relevant to thermal power cycles and other industrial applications.
 NIST researchers are active in the leadership and working groups of IAPWS and have led the development of several recent standards adopted by IAPWS.

 Researchers developed new formulations for the viscosity and thermal conductivity of water that incorporate new data and extend the ranges of applicability of the formulations compared to the previous correlations from the 1980s.
 These formulations are useful not only for applications where the viscosity and/or thermal conductivity of water and steam is needed directly (such as the steam power industry), but also for applications where these properties are used as a reference for calibrations, measurements, or correlations involving other fluids.
 The formulations are available through the IAPWS website, and have also been incorporated into NIST Standard Reference Database 23, (REFPROP, Reference Fluid Thermodynamic and Transport Properties) and NIST Standard Reference Database 10 (NIST/ASME Steam Properties) distributed by the Standard Reference Data Program of NIST.
 Properties from the new viscosity and thermal conductivity formulations have also been incorporated into a new Third Edition of the widely used ASME Steam Tables book.